Chinthan07/Chinthan07/README.md

 ### 🧭 About Me

-I'm an enthusiastic and adaptable Computer Science graduate, currently pursuing my **M.E. in Cybersecurity**, with a foundational knowledge in software development, algorithms, and core security principles.
-I enjoy picking up new tools quickly and value continuous learning and well-engineered solutions.
+Enthusiastic Computer Science graduate who has completed a Master of Engineering in Cybersecurity, with a foundational understanding of software development and algorithms, and a broad understanding of core cybersecurity domains including offensive and defensive security, digital forensics, and threat intelligence.
+Highly motivated and adaptable, eager to apply knowledge and contribute to secure, resilient, and innovative solutions in cybersecurity.

 - 🛡️ Comfortable across offensive & defensive security, network security, and threat intelligence
 - 🌱 Always looking to sharpen my skills and grow as part of a good team